“This is your day to manipulate matters cleverly behind the scenes to improve your happiness”

 Photo: Olaf Nicolai, "Nach der Natur I", Illuminated display case.
 Courtesy the artist and Galerie EIGEN + ART Leipzig/Berlin

-Launching the new Science and Art project - SciArt SwitzlerlAnd!
+Kick off of the new Science and Art project - SciArt SwitzlerlAnd

-For the first SciArt SwitzlerlAnd event, Olaf Nicolai, one of Germany's leading artists, will explore his relationship with science in a conversation moderated by Valentino Catricalà, researcher and curator of contemporary art.
+For the first SciArt SwitzlerlAnd event, Olaf Nicolai, one of Germany's leading artists, explored his relationship with science in a conversation moderated by Valentino Catricalà, researcher and curator of contemporary art.

 Nicolai consistently translates scientific theories into art aesthetic idioms, making them accessible through new contexts, and incorporating scientific discoveries into his creations.
 His fascination with mathematical patterns, universal algorithms, symbolism, and regular patterns is evident in many of his installations.
 His conceptual approach and continuous use of different media and materials challenge the way we view our everyday environment.